apache/camel/MIGRATION.md

 We have also renamed `camel-jetty9` to `camel-jetty`.

+### javax.script

+The `camel-script` component has been removed and there is no support for javax.script, which is also deprecated in the JDK and to be removed from Java 11 onwards.

 ### Mock component

 The `mock` component has been moved out of `camel-core` and as part of this work, we had to remove a number of methods on its _assertion clause builder_ that were seldom in use.
 Also we had to remove a few methods on `NotifyBuilder` that were using the `mock` component.